gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

 Volumes span from 0% to 100%, which are respectively the silence and the maximum volume that the sound hardware is capable of.

-Software volumes use the logarithmic scale.
+Software volumes use the cubic scale.
 Hardware volumes generally use an unspecified scale.
 However, volumes of hardware sources and sinks that have the *decibel volume* flag and volumes of all sink inputs may be converted to and from the decibel scale using dedicated API functions.

 Finally, virtual source and sinks that are attached to a master source or sink usually use *volume sharing* mode.
 When it is enabled, the source or sink always uses the same volume as its master.